 History

-Catholic Charities of Tennessee, Inc. has a rich history that spans decades and across millennia.
+Formerly known as Catholic Charities of Tennessee, Catholic Charities, Diocese of Nashville, has a rich history that spans decades.
 Though the scope of its programs and services has undergone dramatic changes to keep pace with the changing needs of the communities served, Catholic Charities has always focused on its mission of service to all of God’s people in need with a preferential option to serve the poor.
-With the faithful service of its staff and volunteers, Catholic Charities will continue to help God’s people of every race, culture, and religion who live in our community with dignity and self-respect.
+With the faithful service of its staff and volunteers, Catholic Charities will continue to help God’s people of every race, culture, and religion who live in our community with dignity and respect.

 The 60s

-On July 17, 1962 Catholic Charities of Tennessee, Inc. was organized at the request of William L. Adrian, Bishop of the Diocese of Nashville, which at that time included the entire state of Tennessee.
+On July 17, 1962, Catholic Charities of Tennessee, Inc., as the organization was known until late 2020, was organized at the request of William L. Adrian, Bishop of the Diocese of Nashville, which at that time included the entire state of Tennessee.
 Msgr.
 Leo Siener was named the first executive director and his staff included one secretary and, by the end of 1962, four caseworkers.
-The office was located in the Chancery at 421 Charlotte Avenue, Nashville, Tennessee and was established with a $100 donation and a $1,000 loan from the Diocese.
+The office was located in the Chancery at 421 Charlotte Avenue, Nashville, Tennessee, and was established with a $100 donation and a $1,000 loan from the Diocese.
 Between August, 1962 and July, 1966, foster homes were established for 43 Cuban children.

-In 1964, the Nashville office of Charities made their first adoptive placement.
-In 1966, 98 unwed mothers applied for assistance.
-39 were counseled.
+In 1964, the Nashville office of Catholic Charities made their first adoptive placement.
+In 1966, 98 expectant birthparents applied for assistance, and 39 were counseled.
 In 1966, 65 families received emergency aid.

 In 1966, 49 families and 24 individuals received counseling from the social work staff.
-In 1966, 63 homeless persons, mostly single males, were assisted by our staff.
+In 1966, 63 unhoused persons, mostly single males, were assisted by our staff.

-In 1966, a day care kindergarten program (Head Start) for children of low income working mothers was established at the Assumption School.
+In 1966, a day care kindergarten program (Head Start) for children of low income working mothers was established at the Assumption School in North Nashville.
 Catholic Charities was the first voluntary agency in Metropolitan Nashville to receive an Office of Economic Opportunity grant.

 The 70s